-Assignments should be submitted electronically via Carmen and should follow AP style guidelines, unless otherwise instructed.
-Check Carmen for complete assignment sheets with rubrics.
+Assignments should be turned in hardcopy and should follow AP style guidelines, unless otherwise instructed.
+Check Carmen for additional information on assignments.
+Save early and save often.

 In-class writing/application (100 points)

 In an internship or job, it is mandatory that you show up and give a strong effort every day to learn and grow new skills.
 This course adopts the same mentality as it is designed to begin bridging the gap between the academic and professional worlds.
 The writing and exercises we do in class allow students to put class concepts into action and learn by doing with the benefit of peer and instructor review, feedback and discussion.
 A big part of our in-class work will focus on a group Client Project, where students will analyze the communications of a local client and provide recommendations and writing support for that client.
 Assignments completed in class cannot be made up regardless of the reason for absence.
 If you know you will miss class for an excused reason, talk to me IN ADVANCE about options for completing the assignment.